 the relevant outcomes of both phases of the World Summit on the Information Society (WSIS);

-bd) the relevant resolutions and decisions related to the implementation of relevant outcomes of both phases of WSIS and to international Internet-related public policy issues adopted at the Plenipotentiary Conference (Guadalajara, 2010):
+UNGA Resolution A/70/125 on the Outcome Document of the high-level meeting of the General Assembly on the overall review of the implementation of the outcomes of the World Summit on the Information Society;

-i) Resolution 71 (Rev. Guadalajara, 2010Busan, 2014) of the Plenipotentiary Conference, on the strategic plan for the Union for 2012-2015;
+c) UNGA Resolution A/70/1 on Transforming Our World: the 2030 Agenda for Sustainable Development;

-ii) Resolution 101 (Rev. Guadalajara, 2010Busan, 2014) of the Plenipotentiary Conference, on Internet protocol-based networks;
+d) the relevant resolutions and decisions related to the implementation of relevant outcomes of both phases of WSIS and to international Internet-related public policy issues adopted at the Plenipotentiary Conference (Busan, 2014):

-iii) Resolution 102 (Rev. Guadalajara, 2010Busan, 2014) of the Plenipotentiary Conference, on ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses;
+i) Resolution 71 (Rev. Busan, 2014Busan, 2014) of the Plenipotentiary Conference, on the strategic plan for the Union for 2012-2015;

-iv) Resolution 130 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on strengthening the role of ITU in building confidence and security in the use of information and communication technologies (ICT);
+ii) Resolution 101 (Rev. Busan, 2014Busan, 2014) of the Plenipotentiary Conference, on Internet protocol-based networks;

-v)
+iii) Resolution 102 (Rev. Busan, 2014Busan, 2014) of the Plenipotentiary Conference, on ITU's role with regard to international public policy issues pertaining to the Internet and the management of Internet resources, including domain names and addresses;

-vi) Resolution 133 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on the role of administrations of Member States in the management of internationalized (multilingual) domain names;
+iv) Resolution 130 (Rev. Busan, 2014) of the Plenipotentiary Conference, on strengthening the role of ITU in building confidence and security in the use of information and communication technologies (ICT);

-vii)
+v) Resolution 131 (Rev. Busan, 2014), related to measuring the ICTs to built an integrated and inclusive information society

-viii) Resolution 140 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference, on ITU's role in implementing the outcomes of WSIS;
+vi) Resolution 133 (Rev. Busan, 2014) of the Plenipotentiary Conference, on the role of administrations of Member States in the management of internationalized (multilingual) domain names;

-vii) Decision 562 of the 2011 session of the ITU Council, on the convening of the fifth World Telecommunication/ICT Policy Forum (WTPF-13);
+vii) Resolution 139 (Rev. Busan, 2014) about using telecommunication/ICT for bridging the digital divide and to create an integrated information society;

-viii) Resolution 172 (Guadalajara, 2010) of the Plenipotentiary Conference, on overall review of implementation of the outcomes of WSIS;
+viii) Resolution 140 (Rev. Busan, 2014) of the Plenipotentiary Conference, on ITU's role in implementing the outcomes of WSIS;

-ix) Resolution 178 (Guadalajara, 2010 ) of the Plenipotentiary Conference, on ITU's role in organizing the work on technical aspects of telecommunication networks to support the Internet;
+ix) Resolution 178 (Busan 2014) of the Plenipotentiary Conference, on ITU's role in organizing the work on technical aspects of telecommunication networks to support the Internet;

 c) the role of the ITU Telecommunication Standardization Sector (ITU-T) in ITU implementation of relevant WSIS outcomes, adaptation of ITU's role and development of telecommunication standards in building the information society, including a lead facilitation role in the WSIS implementation process, as a moderator/facilitator for implementing Action Lines C2, C5 and C6 and participating with other stakeholders, as appropriate, in the implementation of Action Lines C1, C3, C4, C7, C8, C9 and C11 and all other relevant action lines and other WSIS outcomes, within the financial limits set by the Plenipotentiary Conference;